Building Business Plans

 With this information we will be able to develop a comprehensive, strategic sales plan that will get you where you want to go.

 If your sales plan is an Excel spreadsheet, we have some good news and bad news for you.
 The good news is that most businesses also use spreadsheets for their sales plan, so you are in good company.
-The bad news is that you are making the same mistake they are – a spreadsheet is a forecast, not a plan.
-Forecasts are extremely important management tools; however, they are not the strategy that links the business plan to execution – that is the sales plan.
+The bad news is that you are making the same mistake: a spreadsheet is a forecast, not a plan.
+Forecasts are essential management tools; however, they are not the strategy that links the business plan to execution – that is the sales plan.

-A business plan is high-level (and to a certain extent, pie-in-the-sky) by nature.
-It will describe goals, but is not going to define the actions required to achieve those goals – that’s where the sales plan comes in.
-Let’s say you are a multiple product line business, typically there’s going to be margin, volume and sales cycle differences between the lines.
+A business plan is high-level (and, to a certain extent, pie-in-the-sky) by nature.
+It will describe goals but will not define the actions required to achieve those goals – that’s where the sales plan comes in.
+Let’s say you are a multiple product line business; typically, there will be margin, volume, and sales cycle differences between the lines.
 Your business plan may define profitability targets, while your sales plan will define optimum product mixes to achieve those targets.
 Without this, you have no idea what behaviors to incentivize in your sales team to bring your business plan to reality.

-Choose Growth will work with you to either review and refine your existing sales plan or develop one from scratch.
-We have found that a strategic, comprehensive sales plan is the single largest factor in successful sales execution.
+Choose Growth will work with you to review and refine your existing sales plan or develop one from scratch.
+We have found that a strategic, comprehensive sales plan is the single most significant factor in successful sales execution.

 When Choose Growth starts a full engagement such as outsourced sales management, the business and sales plans are the cornerstones everything else is built upon.
 However, if you are confident in your ability to move things forward, we can be engaged on a project basis just to review, refine or develop your plans.